sedihglow/mother_nature_entertainment/README.md

 Thank you from all of us on earth who are in this together and that includes our earth gods and godesses and the new ones on earth that learned. ||| || |||

+----- NOTE ON MY DELIVER APP CARTS. -----

+Feel free to adjust them or do whatever, send something as a gift.
+Hit me up on signal if you want im happy to chat.

+The things in the carts are just things from those restaurants i am interested in, or the food i have been in the mood for lately, it is not what i need donations with.

+IMPORTANT: Feel free to Adjust, purchase, and if needed remove your card.
+You can always donate to venmo @sedih and purchase with my venmo, but i am 74 dollars in the hole at the moment so that will not work right away.
+I will update if i notice that change.
+Also can always use uber cash etc, just remove your card after.
+I AM NOT EVEN GOING TO LOOK AT MY CARD INFORMATION AND IT HIS HIDDEN ANYWAY.
+I will try venmo and hope my cashapp which is the @sedihglow account's information goes back to normal.
+My name got changed and my pin and poassword got changed in cashapp.
+My venmo is working but as i said earlier.

+Theres a million ways to support, the best way is with food at the moment.
+We are all hungry at portland towers, gods or otherwise, any extra food or support goes to my neighbors on the free table at portland towers.

+Everyone has been giving me their priceless possessions, i cant wait to show them in stream.

+---- More updates often on the main branch in this readme.

+Follow along!
+Its
+science time tonight ---